rogdodge

 Last Active: Yesterday

-Posts: 66,
+Posts: 66, Visits: 2.3K

-I have two problems.
 1. I can see my image on the webcam and I am connected but the blue outline guide is unstable, flickering on and off so I am unable to set Zero Pose.
-2. This is made more difficult because the webcam picture does not remain on top and disappears behind the CA4 workspace as soon as I press the space key.
-How can I resolve the flickering guide and how can I keep the webcam image on top of the workspace?
-Regards, rog

 Peter (RL)